 Links without description

-Some links require more meaningful descriptions, so as not to cause confusion (WCAG: 2.4.4).
+Some links required more meaningful descriptions, so as not to cause confusion (WCAG: 2.4.4).

 Images without description